gardient/gyulakerezsi.tech/content/posts/my-experience-with-tracking-by-index.md

 ---
-title: "My Experience With Tracking by $index"
+title: My Experience With Tracking by $index
 date: 2017-12-20T14:16:48+02:00
-tags: ["javascript", "angular"]
+tags:
+  - javascript
+  - angular
-categories: ["angular"]
+categories:
+  - angular
-description: "Why I hate 'track by $index'"
+description: Why I hate 'track by $index'
 ---

 If you found this post while trying to optimize your angular templates, I have a